tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Which portfolio was the smartest investment, based on risk to reward ratio?

   **Answer:** My portfolio was the smartest!
-Harold owes me 5 dollars.
+Harold owes me five dollars.

 Answer any questions before moving on.